-In 2022, social media platforms have been used as polarization tools along political party lines to fuel extremist narratives, which make it crucial for influencers and brands to do their mutual research on each other before working together.
+In recent years, social media platforms have been used as polarization tools along political party lines to fuel extremist narratives, which make it crucial for influencers and brands to do their mutual research on each other before working together.
 Influencers are especially mindful of this due to the risk of alienating or losing followers amassed through years of hard work.
 They are no longer eager to accept collaborations from brands demonstrating insensitivity, intolerance, or a complete lack of diversity.

 Influencers are fiercely committed to maintaining the loyalty of the people who come to their social media platforms for the latest recommendations for reliable brands, products, and services.
 For them, true collaborations and partnerships extend far beyond the P&L report.

 2. Creative Freedom and Versatility

 Today, influencers insist on maintaining ownership of their original content.
 Authenticity is important to them, and those with high engagement rates beyond simple likes and follows, share a deep connection with their followers.
 They take pride in their ability to tell compelling stories resonating with users on a human level.